 Years ago, Peter Burer, the President and founder of Seaspension was riding in an off-shore sport boat.
 He was standing up, holding on as tight as he could while feeling the pounding from the waves jar his legs, back, and neck.
 He started thinking that there had to be a better way to enjoy boating by somehow absorbing the shock waves that he felt in that boat.

 Peter’s vision was to develop a pedestal that was relatively simple in design without a lot of parts.
 It had to be retrofittable so it could be mounted underneath existing seats.
 It had to be versatile so you could use it both under a single seat, a bench seat, or a bolster seat.
 It also had to be cost-effective so that boat owners could afford it.

 Seaspension® was born out of this vision and has been awarded a U.S. Patent and several other foreign patents that recognize it as a unique answer to the problem of how to protect boaters from shock on the water.

-Extensive testing was conducted in both real-time sea conditions and in the lab to ensure that a strong, but lightweight and reliable product was developed.
-He received overwhelming positive feedback from commercial, recreational and military users that validated the effectiveness and reliability of the original design.
+Extensive testing was conducted in both real-time sea conditions and in the lab to ensure that a strong, but lightweight and reliable product were developed.
+He received overwhelmingly positive feedback from commercial, recreational, and military users that validated the effectiveness and reliability of the original design.